 A company can expand its market share, provide new services or enter new markets through a merger with or acquisition of another company.
 Reorganizations allow businesses to minimize the tax impact of a merger or acquisition by exchanging stock in the acquiring company for the stock or assets of the acquired company.
+So the stock swap tax implications are little to none at the time of the merger or acquisition, but there may later be some stock swap tax consequences.
 Although reorganizations are often considered tax-free, the shareholders will eventually pay tax when they dispose of the stock.

 Three types of reorganizations qualify for tax-free treatment of exchanged stocks.
 The first, type “A,” provides fairly flexible terms, allowing the acquiring company to exchange stock and other assets for the target company's assets.
 Type “B” reorganizations occur when the acquiring company provides voting stock in exchange for the voting stock of the acquired company.
 In a type “C” reorganization, the acquiring company provides voting stock in exchange for the assets of the acquired company.